eclipse-archived/ceylon-lang.org/documentation/reference/operator/unary_plus.md

 # #{page.title}

+The right-associative, unary `+` operator is used to get the clarify the positive value of its operand.

 ## Usage

-The unary `+` operator is used to get the clarify the positive value of its operand, for example:

     Integer one = +1;